KhangTGR/cloudflare-s3-website-hosting/README.md

 ## **Purpose**
 The purpose of this project is to **provision an S3 bucket** used for hosting a website.
 The website is configured to **only allow connections from CloudFlare IP addresses**.
 This is achieved using a **Lambda Function** that collects IPs from the CloudFlare API and updates the S3 bucket policy accordingly.

+## **Requires**
+Before starting, ensure you have the following prerequisites installed and configured:
+- **Terraform**: Install Terraform on your local machine.
+You can download it from the [official website](https://www.terraform.io/downloads.html).

+- **AWS CLI (Version 2)**: Install the AWS Command Line Interface (CLI) version 2 on your local machine.
+You can download it from the [official website](https://aws.amazon.com/cli/).

+- **AWS Configuration**: Configure your AWS credentials using the `aws configure` command to set up your AWS Access Key ID, Secret Access Key, default region, and output format.
+Make sure your AWS CLI is properly authenticated.

 ## **Instructions**
 1. The **source folder** contains the website's source code.

 2. Use the `setup.sh` bash script to **provision the necessary AWS resources**.

 3. Use the `clean.sh` bash script to **destroy the AWS resources**.

 ## **Configuration Variables**